WNiazi/Project_Keg/README.md

 ## Known Bugs <a id="bugs"></a>

-- _Having issues with One Keg and its' conversion to 124 pints. _
+- _Having issues with One Keg and its' conversion to 124 pints.
+Also image loading._

 ## Contact <a id="contact"></a>